Winker’s big night powers Reds past Pirates 11-3

 TRAINERS ROOM

-Reds: Right-hander Lucas Sims is expected to be activated on Sunday.
+Reds right-hander Lucas Sims is expected to be activated on Sunday.
 Sims has been on the injured list since June 24 with a right elbow strain.
 Right-hander Tejay Antone, who’s on the IL for the second time this season with a right forearm strain, began a Triple-A rehab assignment on Saturday.

 UP NEXT